zuozhenggh/learning-library/oci-library/oci-hol/da-functions-load-file-into-adw-python/fn-lab/lab.md

-## Create an application (Console UI)
+## **Step 1:** Create an application

-In this section you will create an application and set up Fn CLI on Cloud Shell.
+In this step, you will create an application and set up Fn CLI on Cloud Shell.

 1. Under Solutions and Platform, select **Developer Services** and click **Functions**.
 2. Click **Create Application**.